AmnElDawla/OasisPro/README.md

 # OasisPro

+## Merge Errors

+Notice if you get errors with a merge, please follow the intructions in this [link](https://stackoverflow.com/questions/161813/how-do-i-resolve-merge-conflicts-in-a-git-repository) and use BA (Base) for when merging changes with the mergetool.

 ## Important Notice

 To get the most updated version of the project, please type in gnome-terminal in the folder that you created as the repo for the project the following command: `git pull` as seen in the picture below.